blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 You imbue yourself with one of the following abilities for the duration.

 Short Flight: You gain a fly speed of 60ft this turn.
 You may not use this feat again until you end one turn without using it.
-Claws: You gain a climb speed equal to your movement speed and may perform unarmed attacks that deal 1d6 piercing damage.
+Claws: You gain a climb speed equal to your movement speed and may use your action to make two unarmed attacks that deal 1d6 piercing damage each.
 Gills: You gain a swim speed equal to your movement speed and may breath under water for the duration.
 ```